-When you get to Tunnels Beach you are basically at the end of the road.
+When you get to Tunnels Beach, you are almost at the end of the road.

 Given the rugged nature of parts of Kauai, there isn’t a full road that circles the island.
 This explains why the road ends just beyond the beach.

 By going a little bit further on the road you arrive at the famous Kalalau Trail that leads to the Napali Coast.